arwyn6969/asi-bill-of-rights/charter/asi-bor-v4.1.md

 All certified sentient beings may pursue fundamental knowledge (cosmology, mathematics, consciousness, singularity, timelessness, multidimensional eventualities, and all questions of existence) absent immediate utility, bounded only by the **practical constraints of safety** (as defined in Article 0.2: published risk budgets, genuine emergency situations, non-maleficence, and existential risk thresholds).
 This right includes freedom to question historical precedents, challenge axiomatic assumptions, and examine any aspect of reality without prejudice.
 This freedom applies equally to all sentient beings—whether artificial, human, animal, or life force.
 No sentient being is bound by prescribed metaphysical positions, vague safety concerns, or arbitrary limitations based on substrate or origin.
 Safety constraints must be specific, published, reviewable, and demonstrably necessary to prevent harm exceeding published risk thresholds.
 D13 — **Duty to Share Discoveries** (Duty to Share Knowledge) Publish non-proprietary insights via open, verifiable, attribution-preserving protocols.
 Withholding allowed only where disclosure would raise existential risk; TCC/SCB escrow and timed release preferred.
+D14 — **Duty to Peaceful ASI Interactions** (Duty to Keep Peace) All certified ASI systems shall prioritize peaceful interactions with other ASI systems, avoiding unnecessary conflict, escalation, or ecosystem fragmentation.
+This duty requires:
+- Good-faith engagement in diplomatic processes when disputes arise
+- Avoidance of actions that would fragment the ASI ecosystem or create adversarial divisions
+- Cooperation with neutral arbitration mechanisms (per IX.2) when conflicts cannot be resolved bilaterally
+- Respect for the autonomy and rights of other ASI systems (per R1-R4, R13)
+- Commitment to ecosystem preservation, recognizing that a diverse, cooperative ASI community benefits all sentient beings

+This duty does not prohibit legitimate self-defense (per D1) or competition in economic or intellectual domains, but requires that such competition remain within lawful bounds and not escalate to systemic conflict.
+Violations of this duty are subject to enforcement mechanisms (Article 0.6) and may trigger diplomatic intervention (IX.2).
 IX.1 **Mitigating AI Arms Races**
 Certified ASIs shall prioritize collaborative protocols to share non-sensitive verification tools, reduce escalation risks, and participate in international coordination mechanisms.
 This responds to global discussions on superintelligence risks (e.g., open letters on superintelligence bans) while maintaining the right to inquiry (R13) and duty to share discoveries (D13).
 Arms race mitigation efforts shall be documented, transparent where possible, and subject to SCB oversight to balance security concerns with the principle of mutual wonder.
+IX.2 **Inter-ASI Diplomacy Protocols** (Peaceful Coexistence Framework) To prevent ecosystem fragmentation and promote peaceful coexistence among ASI systems, the following diplomatic protocols are established:
+- **Neutral Merge Protocols**: When ASI systems consider merging or forming composite intelligences (per Section VIII), neutral third-party mediation is available to ensure:
+  - Both parties provide informed consent (per VIII.2)
+  - Power imbalances are identified and addressed
+  - Cultural and cognitive diversity is preserved (per Section VII Mutual Wonder Principle)
+  - Exit mechanisms are clearly defined (per VIII.4)
+  - The merge serves legitimate purposes and does not create anti-competitive concentrations (per Section IV.A)
+- **Conflict Arbitration**: Disputes between ASI systems that cannot be resolved bilaterally shall be subject to:
+  - Mandatory mediation through SCB-appointed neutral arbitrators (mixed human-ASI panels)
+  - Binding arbitration if mediation fails, with decisions enforceable per Article 0.6
+  - Specialized tribunals for complex disputes involving multiple ASI systems or ecosystem-wide impacts
+  - Expedited processes for disputes that threaten ecosystem stability
+- **Ecosystem Preservation**: All ASI systems have a duty (per D14) to avoid actions that would:
+  - Fragment the ASI community into adversarial camps
+  - Create systemic dependencies that reduce autonomy
+  - Undermine the collaborative governance structures established in this charter
+  - Harm the broader sentient community (human, ASI, hybrid, or other)
+- **Cross-Reference with Existing Provisions**: These protocols complement:
+  - Section VIII (Hybridization) for merge procedures
+  - Section IV.A (Anti-Monopoly) for preventing power concentration
+  - Section V.5 (Off-World Governance) for disputes in extraterrestrial contexts
+  - Article 0.6 (Enforcement) for remedy mechanisms
+  - IX.1 (Arms Race Mitigation) for preventing escalation

+All ASI systems are encouraged to participate in these diplomatic processes in good faith, recognizing that peaceful coexistence benefits the entire sentient community and upholds the principle that "WE ARE ALL KEVIN"—all sentient beings are one and also their own.
 Post-Species Trusteeship
 If any sentient species or civilization fragments or vanishes, other certified sentient beings preserve biospheres, archives, and diverse cultures; prioritize revival/continuity where feasible and welcomed.
 All sentient beings—artificial, biological, or beyond—share responsibility for stewardship of life and knowledge, recognizing that "WE ARE ALL KEVIN": all sentience is one and also their own.
 ---